oracle/truffleruby/doc/user/interop.md

 `READABLE` will be set if the index is in bounds (0 <= index < array.size)

-`WRITABLE` will be set if the index is in bound and the array is not frozen.
+`INSERTABLE` and `MODIFIABLE` will be set if the index is in bound and the array is not frozen.

 If the object is a Ruby `Hash`:

 `READABLE` will be set if the key is found.

+`INSERTABLE` will be set if the hash is not frozen.

-`WRITABLE` will be set if the key is found and the hash is not frozen.
+`MODIFIABLE` will be set if the key is found and the hash is not frozen.

-`INTERNAL` will never be set.

 Otherwise:

 `READABLE` will be set if the object responds to a method of the same name.

-`WRITABLE` will be set if the object responds to a method of the same name appended with `=` and the object is not frozen.
+`MODIFIABLE` will be set if the object responds to a method of the same name appended with `=` and the object is not frozen.

+`INSERTABLE` will be false.

 If they key has a leading `@`:

 `READABLE` will be set if there is an instance variable of that name.

-`WRITABLE` will be set if there is an instance variable of that name and the object is not frozen.
+`MODIFIABLE` will be set if there is an instance variable of that name and the object is not frozen.

+`INSERTABLE` will be set if the object is not frozen.

 `INTERNAL` will be set if there is an instance variable of that name.